babashka/sci/doc/forking.md

 `remove-all-methods` accept both SCI and native host multimethods, while host code that tests specifically for the concrete host `MultiFn` class can observe the difference.

+ClojureDart has no host hierarchy/cache engine to clone.
+Its stable `SciMultiFn` instead routes the persistent exact-dispatch method map through a dense world slot; built-in runtime multimethods created outside an SCI world retain their process-global tables.

 SCI delays also have stable interpreter-owned identity.
 Forking a pending delay creates an independent pending realization in the child; forking a completed